webqit/webflo/README.md

 </html>
 ```

-> **Note**
-> <br>The Webflo `generate` command automatically figures out a given architecture and generates the appropriate scripts for the application!
-It also factors in the location of each document root so that all navigations to these roots are handled as a regular page load.
+The Webflo `generate` command automatically figures out a given architecture and generates the appropriate scripts for the application!
+It also factors into the generated scripts the location of each document root so that [all navigations to these roots are handled as a regular page load](#spa-navigation).

 #### Bundling